Raphifou/HappyBasil/README.md

 # HappyBasil
-A plant monitoring system based on RPi, Python using a web interface
+A plant monitoring system based on RPi, Python using a web interface.

 Prerequisites:
 - RaspberryPi